IsaacLaw12/RayTracer/README.md

    * Write rgb triplets of the calculated color in ppm format
    * Save to output_image.ppm

- ## Additional Features that I added for the Computer Graphics class:
+ ### Additional features that I added on my own during the Computer Graphics class:
  * Oct-tree traversal
    * Complex polygonal objects are meshes formed of hundreds if not thousands of triangle faces.
 The naive algorithm checks a ray for intersection with every single triangle.
    * My improvement splits each mesh into a recursively reducing octtree bounding structure.
 Only the areas of the mesh that intersect the ray are checked decreaseing ray-triangle intersection from O(n) to O(log(n))